Katamori/mori-NN/README.md

 # MoriNN
 Neural network creation tool in browser, built on [SynapticJS by Cazala](http://caza.la/synaptic/#/) and [RaphaelJS by Dmitry Baranovskiy](https://dmitrybaranovskiy.github.io/raphael/), with simplicity in mind.

+Currently in very early phase.

+# Features

+* Load pre-existing models from SynapticJS [WIP]

-# To-do list of features
+# To-do list

+* Display neuron and connection informations.

+    * Adjust connection color to strength.

+    * Maybe a connection matrix?

 * Export model to JSON